What is AAC?

 Augmentative communication represents the addition of different elements to the speech to support it and help the information be transmitted clearly and in a more efficient manner.

-The two terms are combined to convey the system of communication methods used to supplement or even substitute natural speech or writing for those who are unable to use it efficiently.
+The two terms are combined to convey the system of communication methods used to supplement or even substitute natural speech for those who are unable to use it efficiently.

 Facts and Myths about AAC